-Stock names and designations for the U.S. Exclusive Economic Zones are from the Pacific Stock Assessment Report (Carretta et al., 2020b; U.S. Fish and Wildlife Service, 2018), Alaska Stock Assessment Report (Muto et al., 2020) and USFWS (U.S. Fish and Wildlife Service, 2018).
+1Stock names, abundances, and CVs (if available) are provided in the Pacific Stock Assessment Reports Carretta et al. (2020b); Muto et al. (2020a); (U.S. Fish and Wildlife Service, 2018), Alaska Stock Assessment Report (Muto et al., 2020a), and USFWS stock assessment for sea otter (U.S. Fish and Wildlife Service, 2018).
+Exceptions are for blue whales and the California, Oregon, Washington stock of humpback whales, which reflect more recent data from Calambokidis and Barlow (2020).

-The stated coefficient of variation (CV) from the NMFS Stock Assessment Reports is an indicator of uncertainty in the abundance estimate and describes the amount of variation with respect to the population mean.
+2The stated coefficient of variation (CV) from the NMFS Stock Assessment Reports is an indicator of uncertainty in the abundance estimate and describes the amount of variation with respect to the population mean.
 It is expressed as a fraction or sometimes a percentage and can range upward from zero, indicating no uncertainty, to high values.
 For example, a CV of 0.85 would indicate high uncertainty in the population estimate.
 When the CV exceeds 1.0, the estimate is very uncertain.
 The uncertainty associated with movements of animals into or out of an area (due to factors such as availability of prey or changing oceanographic conditions) is much larger than is indicated by the CVs that are given.